ARIOT11/ARIOT11/README.md

 # Diego

-I build software that makes everyday technology a little less annoying.
+I like building tools that solve problems I keep running into.

-Mostly working with **Python, Linux and local-first tools**.
+Most of my time goes into **Python, Linux and local-first software**.

-Currently building **ARDANG**, a private voice assistant designed to work across my PC and phone without depending on the cloud for everything.
+Right now I'm building **ARDANG**, a private voice assistant designed to work across my PC and phone without depending on the cloud for everything.

 ---

 ## 🎙️ ARDANG

-A local-first voice assistant I'm building from scratch.
+ARDANG is a local-first voice assistant I'm building from scratch.

 - Voice interaction across PC and mobile
 - Local AI with Ollama